pegjs/pegjs/README.md

   * `reservedWords` - An array of words that the parser wont allow as labels for rules (default: [ES5](http://es5.github.io/#x7.6.1)).

-When `extractComments` is set to `true`, the parser will collect all comments in the grammar and return them on the `comments` property (as an array) in the `grammar` AST node (the AST directly returned by the parser).
-Each comment object within the array has the following structure:
+When `extractComments` is set to `true`, the parser will collect all comments in the grammar and return them on the `comments` property (as an object map) on the `grammar` AST node (the AST directly returned by the parser).
+Each comment property has it's offset as the property key, while the property value has the following structure:

 ```js
 {